Kate Fitzgerald: Career

 In 2004, she starred as Dorothy Potts in the film Under the Mud.
 In 2014, she played Vera in 2 episodes of Cilla.
-In 2015, she acheived a lifelong ambition when joining the cast of Coronation Street in a recurring role as Nancy Tinker for 13 episodes from 2015-2019.
+In 2015, she achieved a lifelong ambition when joining the cast of Coronation Street in a recurring role as Nancy Tinker for 13 episodes from 2015-2019.

 In 2017, Fitzgerald starred as Loretta Chase in the ITV Sitcom Benidorm, the eccentric mother of Sheron Dawson (Julie Graham), remaining in the main cast for 17 episodes until 2018.